kinvolk/demo/traffic-control-k8s/README.md

 - set fixed virtual IP in Kubernetes services.
 - use a version of Scope with patches for traffic control, see https://github.com/weaveworks/scope/issues/1022

+TODO: For now, the patches are on https://github.com/alban/scope (branch master).
+Once Scope has a plugin system, the patches should be updated to use that.

 ## Install the simple "ping" app

 ```